angular/angular/aio/content/guide/migration-undecorated-classes.md

 You can think of this change as two cases: a parent class is missing a decorator or a child class is missing a decorator.
-In both scenarios, Angular's run-time needs additional information from the compiler.
+In both scenarios, Angular's runtime needs additional information from the compiler.
 This additional information comes from adding decorators.

-### Decorator missing from parent class
+#### Decorator missing from parent class

 When the decorator is missing from the parent class, the subclass will inherit a constructor from a class for